rom56300/multi-rotor-encryption/README.md

 # Mult-rotors encryption machine

 ## Concept
-an encryption based on the `ord()` method and a random rotor generation 100 characters (`string.printable`) for each rotors
+An encryption based on the `ord()` method and a random rotor generation 100 characters (`string.printable`) for each rotors
 ## Usage
 ```